aditya01010/AI-Virtual-Keyboad/README.md

 # AI-Virtual-Keyboad
-This is AIvirtual keyboard project
+This Project name is Ai Virtual Keybord
+This project should be very useful for begginers of b-tech/B.E In this project we can take basic knowledge of how AI can be work